Skip to main content

 You can build a variety of native build types on Appflow.
 Refer the docs to learn more.

-1. Select Android and Debug
+1. Select Android as the target platform.

 Appflow-create-android-build